 In some versions, he’s mentioned as the son of Mahiravana, whereas in others, he’s mentioned as the cousin brother of Ravana.
 According to some versions of folk stories, he once kidnapped Rama and Lakshmana, and took them to Patala (the netherworld) with the intention of offering them as a sacrifice to Goddess Kamda Devi.
 However, Hanuman rescued them and killed Ahiravan during their fight.

 Although the article was about Ravana’s brothers, we thought it would be even nicer to include Ravana’s two sisters as well.
 They are Surpanakha and Kumbhini.
 Surpanakha was the half-sister of Kumbhini and was known as “Minakshi” (the fish-eyed one).

 According to the legends, Surpanakha was married to Vidyutjihva, the prince of the Kalakeya Danava Clan.
 Ravana, on the other hand, accidentally killed Vidyutjihva during a battle.

 This incident secretly inspired Surpanakha to seek vengeance for her husband’s death and plan the entire Ramayana battle.
-It is said that after Lord Rama and Ravana’s battle, she and her half-sister Kumbhini stayed with Vibhishana in Lanka.
+It is said that after the fight between of Lord Rama and Ravana, she and her half-sister Kumbhini stayed with Vibhishana in Lanka.